2018 - 2019

 Our Outdoor Curriculum and Forest School

-We are very fortunate to have Karina Kristensen on our staff team who is a trained Forest Schools Practitioner.
 Forest School is an exciting and innovative approach to outdoor learning.
 Children participate in a range of achievable activities, which allow them to explore, and to learn to appreciate the outdoor environment.
 The activities encourage children to develop confidence, independence skills, self-esteem and awareness and knowledge of the natural environment.
 Children are supported to take risks within boundaries and initiate learning themselves.
 The children will learn to abide by the rules and sets of behaviour, work cooperatively in groups and respect each other.
+At Meadlands our vision is to first use forest school in the early years to help children fully develop with a main focus on speech and language development, with a hope to extend this opportunity to the rest of the school in the near future.

 For many years now ‘School Grounds Day’ has been a highlight of the school calendar at Meadlands.
 Now happening once a term, SGD is a special enrichment day where all the children are off timetable to have lessons outside or with an environmental focus, and to care for and maintain our grounds.
 With a strong link to the seasons, we kick off the day with a special assembly about what is happening outside at that time of year (Autumn – hibernation, less light, growth slows down).
 Following the assembly, the children go back to classes and enjoy a mixture of activities throughout the day such as making leaf piles for hedgehogs, observing different habitats or planting bulbs.
 We like every child in the school to plant something each SGD.
 The day ends with a fun, outdoor-focused Golden Time, in Autumn this could be a game of conkers, in Summer a water-fight!
 School Grounds Day is about immersing ourselves in the outdoors, learning from, looking after and enjoying our grounds.

 However, here at Meadlands, we don’t rest on our laurels and we are passionate about weaving even more outdoor learning through our creative curriculum and topic work.
 We’ve set all the teachers the challenge of leading at least one lesson outside each week from September 2015.
-This could be observational drawing in Art, plant classification in Science or even performance poetry in the Story-telling Circle – details to follow soon!
+This could be observational drawing in Art, plant classification in Science or even performance poetry in the Story-telling Circle.

 Our Grounds and Habitats